SL-Pirate/snake/README.md

     - SDL2
     - SDL2_image
     - SDL2_ttf
+    - SDL2_mixer

     corresponding to your compiler
 1. Extract the development package of SDL2 and rename the directory as SDL2
 1. Extract the development package of SDL2_image to the same folder and rename it as SDL2_image
 1. Extract the development package of SDL2_image to the same folder and rename it as SDL2_ttf
+1. Extract the development package of SDL2_mixer to the same folder and rename it as SDL2_mixer

     Now your directory should look like this
     ```tree